NMFS-RADFish/boilerplate/README.md

 ## Testing

 Testing is a critical part of the software development process, ensuring the reliability and maintainability of your React application.
 This section provides an overview of writing tests, and outlines a few useful testing patterns using [Vitest](https://vitest.dev/), along with additional frameworks like [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/) and [Puppeteer](https://pptr.dev/).
-We will cover 4 different types of tests: functional, interactive, rendering, and browser testing.
+We will cover 4 different types of tests: unit tests - functional, unit tests - rendering, integration tests, and accessibility tests.
 This section also covers debugging techniques for broken or failed tests and best practices for effective test writing.

 ### Running Tests